ash206/ash206.github.io/README.md

 This is DIP1009 Web Development Project.
-Our project is focused on book forum web page where people can find their favourite book and share their thought with each other through this platform.
+Our project is focused on book suggestions as well as forum discussions website where people can find their favourite book and share their thought with each other through this platform.

 Group Member:
 1. Chuah Cheng Bin